Yuanson2022/TGNN-based-CP-model/README.md

 (1) It contains two strain paths for four loading cases, i.e., tension, compression, cyclic loading and arbitrary loading.
 (2) The data is organized as a four-dimensional tensor in the shape of [path_num, node_num, seqential_length, featrue_dimension].
 (3) This work assumes 100 grains in the RVE, and the 101 data in node_num records the homogenized response.
-(4) The feature dimension has 15 variables: 1-3 Euler angles for each grain; 4-9 Cauthy stress components; 10-15 accumulated strain
+(4) The feature dimension has 15 variables: 1-3 Euler angles for each grain; 4-9 Cauthy stress components; 10-15 accumulated strain.